junxit/us-congress-bills-112/bill.md

 This title may be cited as the “Public Safety Officers’ Benefits Improvements Act of 2012”.

 ## § 2.
-Benefits for certain nonprofit emergency medical service providers and certain trainees; miscellaneous amendments
+Benefits for certain nonprofit emergency medical service providers; miscellaneous amendments

 - **(a)** *In general* Title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3711 et seq.) is amended—
   - **(1)** in section 901(a) (42 U.S.C.
 3791(a))—